allegroai/clearml-docs/docs/integrations/matplotlib.md

 ![image](../img/examples_matplotlib_example_01.png)

 ## Automatic Logging Control
-By default, when ClearML is integrated into your matplotlib script, it captures all of your matplotlib visualizations.
+By default, when ClearML is integrated into your script, it captures all of your matplotlib visualizations.
 But, you may want to have more control over what your experiment logs.

 To control a task's framework logging, use the `auto_connect_frameworks` parameter of [`Task.init()`](../references/sdk/task.md#taskinit).